ragnar-johannsson/key-server/README.md

 ## Key Server

 An API server delivering SSH public keys for users and groups, allowing the creation of users through a simple `curl keyserver/<user or group> | sh`.
-The structure of groups of users can be nested or as flat as required.
+The structure of user groups can be as nested or as flat as required.

 ### Setup & usage